Travis Robinson: Background

 He was born in Sydney, New South Wales, Australia.
 Robinson is of Lebanese and Indigenous Australian descent and played his junior rugby league for the Alexandria Rovers, before being signed by the Cronulla-Sutherland Sharks.

 Playing career

 In 2006, Robinson joined the Cronulla-Sutherland Sharks.
 He played for the Sharks' Premier League reserve-grade team from 2006 to 2008 before being signed by the Chester Hill Rhinos in the Jim Beam Cup.
 He played for them in 2009 before they folded, he then joined the Penrith Panthers.
 He played for the Panthers' NSW Cup reserve-grade team from 2009 to 2012.

-In Round 22 of the 2012 NRL season, Robinson made his NRL debut for the Panthers their 46–6 loss against the Melbourne Storm at AAMI Park.
-Robinson scored his first NRL career try in his second game in Round 24 against the New Zealand Warriors at Mt Smart Stadium.
+In Round 22 of the 2012 NRL season, Robinson made his NRL debut for Penrith in their 46–6 loss against the Melbourne Storm at AAMI Park.
+Robinson scored his first NRL career try in his second game in round 24 against the New Zealand Warriors at Mt Smart Stadium.

-In 2013, Robinson signed a 2-year contract with the Melbourne Storm.

-After the 2015 NRL season, Robinson was released by the Storm.
+In 2013, Robinson signed a two-year contract with Melbourne.
+After the 2015 NRL season, Robinson was released by Melbourne outfit.